 John Miller is a registered architect of the State of New York and NCARB.
-From 1963–65 Miller was employed at Davis Brody and Associates Architects in New York City.
-He was a principal at Levatich and Miller Architects in Ithaca, from 1965–72 and then from 1972–77 he served as a principal at Levatich Miller Hoffman PC Architects + Planners, also in Ithaca.
-From 1978 to present Miller has been a principal at John Clair Miller Architects, in Brooktondale, New York.
+From 1963–65, Miller was employed at Davis Brody and Associates Architects in New York City.
+He was a principal at Levatich and Miller Architects in Ithaca from 1965–72 and then served as a principal at Levatich Miller Hoffman PC Architects + Planners, also in Ithaca, from 1972–77.
+From 1978 to present, Miller has been a principal at John Clair Miller Architects, in Brooktondale, New York.

-From 1977–2003 Miller taught in the Department of Architecture, Cornell University.
-He also served as a visiting critic at GSD Harvard University, Yale University, University of Syracuse, Waterloo at Rome, RISD at Rome and University of Norway, Oslo.
+From 1977–2003, Miller taught in the Department of Architecture at Cornell University.
+He also served as a visiting critic at Harvard GSD, Yale University, University of Syracuse, University of Waterloo in Rome, RISD in Rome, and University of Norway, Oslo.

-Miller received his bachelor of architecture in 1959 from Ohio State University-School of Architecture, and a master of architecture in 1960 from Cornell.
+Miller received his bachelor of architecture in 1959 from the Ohio State University's School of Architecture, and a master of architecture in 1960 from Cornell.

 - First-/Second-/Third-/Fourth-/Fifth-Year Design Studios

 Awards, Grants, and Fellowships (Selected)

 - Parish Centre/Music School Competition, Hafnarfordur, finalist (collaboration with Olafur Mathiesen), Iceland (1990)

 - East Hampton Air Terminal Competition, finalist, East Hampton, N (1989)

 - Liturgical Conference Competition Chapel/Cultural Center, Rensselaer Polytechnic Institute, honorable mention (1967)

 - Berkeley Art Center Competition, University of California–Berkeley, honorable mention (1966)